 How could we all go to lunch together now?
 How could we be at the same party with warring parents as guests?
 How could we have known that some siblings would side with opposite parents and what family unity we had left would be exchanged for hostile parental loyalty?

-Listening to my parents battle for my allegiance, professing to have proof of the real truth in all the hard copy documents they have on hand is not a welcome distraction from parenting my two little girls.
+Listening to my parents battle for my allegiance, professing to have proof of the real truth in all the documents they have on hand is not a welcome distraction from parenting my two little girls.
 Writing custody recommendation letters to legal personnel isn’t how I dreamt of using the five-paragraph essay model.
 Shelling out hundreds of dollars in personal counseling fees to wrestle with the biblical command to honor my father and mother isn’t how I want to use mine and my husband’s fun money.

 I know that my parents thought they knew the “easy” answer.
 Walk away from 35 years of an awful marriage because, really, who can live this way anymore?
 (And we naively agreed.)
 And even more, what kind of cruel God would expect anyone to?
 (And we naively agreed again.)